JetBrains/space-dotnet-sdk/README.md

 On a `Connection` instance, use the `Scope` property to specify the scope required by an application.

-> **Warning:** By default, JetBrains.Space uses the `**` scope, which requests all available scopes.
+> **Warning:** By default, JetBrains.Space uses the `**` scope (`PermissionScope.All`), which requests all available scopes.
 It is recommended to limit the scope to just those permissions that are needed by your application.

 Examples of [available scopes](https://www.jetbrains.com/help/space/oauth-2-0-authorization.html) are available in the Space documentation.